duszans/jest-watch-collectCoverageFrom-filtering-repro/README.md

 - `yarn test:watch:withCoverageFrom` (with filtering e.g. by `add-test` file name coverage calculation is wrong as it calulcates coverage for everything instead only for filtered tests)
 ![](with%20collectCoverageFrom.png)

-- `yarn test:watch:withoutCoverageFrom` (with filtering e.g. by `add-test` file name coverage calculation is correctly only for files related to filtered test files)
+- `yarn test:watch:withCoverageFrom` (when the `collectCoverageFrom` is removed from config in `package.json`) (with filtering e.g. by `add-test` file name coverage calculation is correctly only for files related to filtered test files)
 ![](without%20collectCoverageFrom.png)